Former Pakistani Prime Minister Imran Khan accuses General Bajwa of playing a double game against his government - ExBulletin

 Khan, the former cricketer turned politician, is the only Pakistani prime minister to be ousted in a vote of no confidence in parliament.

-He had alleged that the no-confidence vote was part of a US-led plot that targeted him because of his independent foreign policy decisions on Russia, China and Afghanistan.
+He had alleged that the vote of no confidence was part of a US-led plot that targeted him because of his independent foreign policy decisions on Russia, China and Afghanistan.
 The United States has denied the allegations.

 |